 The answer can be found in one word that is not entirely unknown to Rwandans – Revolution.

-But this time, it’s change for good!
+But this time, it’s changed for good!
 At least, this is what the radical team of entrepreneurs at Kaffee Kooperative will tell you.
 This is where Allan Mubiru and Xaver Kitzinger have teamed up with Angelique Karekezi of the Musasa Dukundekawa Coffee Cooperative.
-Together they bring coffee cherries from 2,000 metres above sea level in the Rwandan hills of Rushashi all the way to coffee machines in Germany, completing every value-adding step themselves of processing, roasting, packaging and selling the coffee so that 100% of the money ends up where it belongs – with the coffee farmers.
+Together they bring coffee cherries from 2,000 meters above sea level in the Rwandan hills of Rushashi all the way to coffee machines in Germany, completing every value-adding step themselves of processing, roasting, packaging, and selling the coffee so that 100% of the money ends up where it belongs – with the coffee farmers.